aleleio/teambuilding-games/games/water-trays.md

   - multiple
   - event
 materials:
-  - water
+  - "water"
-  - Trays
+  - "Trays"
-  - Canteen trays
+  - "Canteen trays"
-  - buckets
+  - "buckets"
-prior_prep: Prepare the race tracks; each track needs to have a bucket or similar at the end of it.\n\nAlso, each team should be provided with a decent amount of trays and there should be a possibility to easily refill the trays with water.
+prior_prep: "Prepare the race tracks; each track needs to have a bucket or similar at the end of it.\n\nAlso, each team should be provided with a decent amount of trays and there should be a possibility to easily refill the trays with water."
 exhausting: True
 touching: False
 scalable: False